Meet the Foreign Affairs Cluster of COLED—A Collaborative Partner for Diplomatic Renewal

 Meet Our Cluster Members:

-S. Sando Wayne, Sr.
+S. Sando Wayne, II

-Sando Wayne, II
+S. Sando Wayne, II

-Chair, Foreign Affairs Cluster, COLED
+Chair, Foreign Relations Cluster, COLED

-Sando Wayne, II, is a highly accomplished policy architect and institutional leader whose career combines top-level diplomatic service, proven technical policy expertise, and a philosophical commitment to Development Diplomacy.
-Currently serving as the Chair of the Foreign Affairs Cluster at COLED, his leadership focuses on translating strategic foreign policy into measurable national growth, effective governance, and sustainable international partnerships.
-His diplomatic experience was shaped during his critical tenure as Deputy Minister for International Cooperation and Economic Integration, where he successfully managed strategic bilateral relationships, securing vital development aid and resources from international partners like Japan and China.
-His involvement also extended to global security norms, as he supported Liberia’s endorsement of the UN Arms Trade Treaty (ATT) and actively contributed to United Nations policy discussions on addressing host-state institutional challenges.
+Sando Wayne is a highly accomplished policy architect and institutional leader whose career combines top diplomatic service, proven technical policy expertise, and a philosophical commitment to Development Diplomacy.
+Currently serving as the Chair of the Foreign Affairs Cluster at COLED, he focuses on translating strategic foreign policy into measurable national growth, effective governance, and sustainable international partnerships.